Ensuring safe, compliant, and ethical research

 Washington State University and the United States Department of Energy’s Pacific Northwest National Laboratory have combined their scientific, research, and academic acumen to build and strengthen relationships that will drive innovation and help sustain the globe.
 WSU’s ORA and OR worked with PNNL to create a guidance document intended to help facilitate collaboration between WSU and PNNL.
 This document outlines the basic considerations and expectations when WSU personnel will be conducting research at PNNL facilities and when PNNL personnel will be conducting research at WSU facilities.
 This document is available for review here.

-WSU’s Research Integrity Officer (RIO) is Christopher J. Keane, Vice President for Research and Vice Chancellor for Research, Pullman.
+WSU’s Research Integrity Officer (RIO) is Michael Wolcott, Interim Vice President for Research and Regent’s Professor.
 For more information, please see research misconduct.